nshitolay/cse-15l-lab-reports/lab2.md

 ```

 The fix addresses this issue because initially, the elements of `newArray` were being reversed which were all initially 0 resulting in `arr` becoming a 0 array.
 Switching `newArray` with `arr` let the elements of `arr` to be properly reversed into `newArray` which was returned.

+# Part 3 - What I learned
+The labs in the past two weeks were very interesting.
+From lab 2, I learned how to write a simple web server and show output on it.
+From lab 3, I also learned how to debug programs in a more efficient manner.
+The JUnit tests helped me find bugs more easily and sped up the debugging process overall.